Cryptim/Cryptim/README.md

-- 👋 Hi, I’m @Cryptim
+- 👋 Hi, I’m Timothy Ignatius
-- 👀 I’m interested in Andriod and ios app dev
-- 🌱 I’m currently using react framework
-- 💞️ I’m looking to collaborate on a  verse majority of  project
 - 📫 How to reach me  on +2348101264323

 <!---